bw-tech/Fake-Twitter-News-Classifer/README.md

 ## Future Steps

 Initially our results worried us greatly.
 We figured that this was due to severe overfitting and stepping over key data science principles.
-However, our team ensured quality of work was consistent.
-Upon further research we found our results were in line other with comparable techniques.
+However, our team reviewed over and ensured the quality of work was consistent.
+Upon further research we found our results were in line with other comparable techniques too.